sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 Endpoints
 _________________

 An endpoint uniquely identifies the resource(s) you are requesting or want to modify.
-An endpoint always starts with the general ``/api`` part and is logically followed by the type of information represented in the endpoint and optionally a unique identifier that represents an resource or object.
+An endpoint always starts with the general ``/api`` part and is logically followed by the type of information represented in the endpoint.
+Optionally a unique identifier that represents a resource or object can be added.

 In the table below, some endpoints are listed together with the available methods: